Why Did Judas Betray Jesus? Exploring the Motives Behind One of the Bible’s Most Infamous Betrayals

 Our content is expertly crafted and reviewed by theologians and scholars, ensuring accuracy and relevance by referencing reliable sources, primarily the Bible.
 Before publication and significant updates, we rigorously confirm the factual integrity, delivering well-informed articles grounded in biblical teachings

-The betrayal of Jesus by Judas Iscariot, one of His most devoted disciples, is a story that has been debated for centuries.
-Various interpretations have been presented as to why Judas committed the ultimate act of disloyalty against Jesus.
+The act of treachery against Jesus by Judas Iscariot, who was considered one of His most loyal followers, is a narrative that has sparked discussions for many years.
+There have been numerous explanations offered as to the reasons behind why Judas engaged in the supreme betrayal of Jesus.

 While some speculated that it was an instrument used to carry out God’s will[1], others argued it was out of greed or anger.
 Despite the numerous explanations that have been proposed, there is still no definitive answer to the question: Why did Judas betray Jesus?